Maria Bartiromo: Early years and ratings

 On November 18, 2013, it was announced that Bartiromo was leaving CNBC to join Fox Business (FBN).
 According to the Drudge Report, her deal with Fox Business called for her to anchor a daily market hours program and to have a role on Fox News as well.
 Her first show with Fox Business was Opening Bell with Maria Bartiromo.
-But on her Fox shows she expanded the subject domains she was covering, to include not just the stock market but also larger questions of public policy and the overall economy.
+She expanded the subject domains she covered to include not just the stock market but also larger questions of public policy and the overall economy.

 Since her time with the Fox Business channel, the ratings for her show began to surge when she became an important news source for Trump supporters.

 Presidential debate host

 The developments of the 2016 Republican presidential nomination race benefited her ratings, as she developed an on-air relationship with Trump.

 In regard to the 2016 Republican Party presidential debates and forums, she was one of three moderators for Fox Business of the debate of November 10, 2015 at the Milwaukee Theatre and she and her colleagues were credited with keeping a focus on economics and for overseeing a largely civil discussion among the candidates.
 She even drew some boos from the audience for suggesting that likely Democratic nominee Hillary Clinton had much more relevant experience than the candidates on stage.
 She then co-hosted on Fox Business another Republican debate, this time on January 14, 2016 in the North Charleston Coliseum, one that was not previously planned but awarded on the basis of the first performance.
-One assessment of the North Charleston debate was that the moderators were initially mild but got tougher as the debate went on and delved more into matters economic.
+One assessment of the North Charleston debate was that the moderators were initially mild but got tougher as the debate went on and delved more into economic matters.

 During the 2016 general election, she commented on the differing ways that Wall Street would react to either candidate winning.
 She received a good deal of attention during this period for her sartorial choices for the traditional Al Smith Dinner.
 But as the election ran on towards its conclusion, Bartiromo took an increasingly sharp pro-Trump stance, such as repeating trolling Internet posts attacking Clinton.